By: Andrea Dillon

 - Can I be investigated for legal education neglect?

-Many that are against homeschooling like to spout that homeschooling is education neglect.
+Many that are against homeschooling like to spout that homeschooling is educational neglect.
 The best way to protect yourself from that accusation is to follow your homeschooling laws and document all learning.

 - Do I have to join the Home School Legal Defense Association?